Power Meters for CW Lasers

 Head Mounting

-M6 thread (≡'O' BA).
+M6 thread (= '0' BA).
 This takes most of the standard optical posts.

 Non Standard Systems

-About half the systems we sell are non-standard and have been adapted to suit the precise requirements of our customers.
-Please contact us if your exact needs do not appear in this brochure.
+About half the systems we sell are non-standard and contain modifications to suit the particular requirements of our customers.
+These changes do not necessarily cost any more.
+Please contact us if your exact needs do not appear on this web page.